-Integrations with external tools make Test Automation complete.
+Integrations with external tools make test automation complete.
 It is essential to view requirements, test results, identify and track bugs systematically.

-These integrations will make the Test Automation process complete and enable Continuous Testing.
+These integrations will make the Test Automation process complete and enable continuous testing.
 Without these, only a part of the whole testing process is merely achieved.

 Some tool integrations that are important for test automation are:

 Not every test case can be automated.
 Some tests have to remain Manual especially, to check usability.
 Even though the tests are automated, it is necessary to document the functionality that the automated test is supposed to test.
 Your automation tool may not support this beforehand.

 For this, dummy manual test cases can be written in your Test Management tool and be automatically integrated into your Test Automation Framework or Automated Software Testing tool.

 This brings together both Manual and Automation Test cases in a common platform to avoid redundant efforts and to know the test coverage across Manual and Automation Testing at any point of time.

 A bug ignored at the initial stages would be more expensive to fix at a later stage, worse, when brought back from Production.
 The qualified failed tests should be collected and reported automatically into the Bug Tracking tool.